jloveric/high-order-layers-torch/README.md

 Using higher order polynomial representations might allow networks with much fewer total weights.
 In physics, higher order methods can be much more efficient.
 Spectral and discontinuous galerkin methods are examples of this.
 Note that a standard neural network with relu activations is piecewise linear.
 Here there are no bias weights and the "non-linearity" is in the synapse.
-Also, I've included discontinuous layers, in physics there are many problems that are discontinuous (most non-linear hyperbolic PDEs form discontinuities) in this case the method becomes a subgradient descent.
+Also, I've included discontinuous layers, in physics there are many problems that are discontinuous (most non-linear hyperbolic conservation laws form discontinuities) in this case the method becomes a subgradient descent.

 In addition, it's well known that the dendrites are also computational units in neurons, for example [Dendritic action potentials and computation in human layer 2/3 cortical neurons](https://science.sciencemag.org/content/367/6473/83) and this is a simple way to add more computational power into the artificial neural network model.
 In addition it's been shown that a single pyramidal has the same computational capacity as a 5 to 8 layer convolutional NN, [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/abs/pii/S0896627321005018?dgcid=author)